ng-workflow/ngfis/README.md

-## ngfis - Front-end Integrated Solution with Angular and FIS
+## Front-end Integrated Solution with Angular and FIS